Convert Kilograms of Sugar to Tablespoons

 Many experts are adamant that dry ingredients like sugar should be measured by weight instead of volume, especially when used for baking.

-The reason is that the density of different sugars vary slightly, so volume measurements will likely yield an incorrect amount of ingredient.
+The reason is that the density of different sugars varies slightly, so volume measurements will likely yield an incorrect amount of ingredients.
 Additionally, when using a cup or tablespoon, the amount that the sugar is compressed and above or under the measurement line will alter the actual amount.

 Kilograms and tablespoons are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

-What is a Kilogram?
+What Is a Kilogram?

 The kilogram, or kilogramme, is the SI base unit for weight and is also a multiple of the gram.
 In the metric system, "kilo" is the prefix for thousands, or 103.
 Kilograms can be abbreviated as kg; for example, 1 kilogram can be written as 1 kg.